The Voice of the Anti-Imperialist Movement from

 Where do we lie in this divide?
 You certainly won’t find us shedding tears over a dead CEO, disavowing violence, or proclaiming pacifism, but you also will not see us celebrating Luigi Mangione as some sort of hero of the oppressed.
 Instead, we view Luigi as merely the latest manifestation of labor aristocracy angst towards the imperialist leaders of the United $tates.
 If either of Luigi’s actions or political line were rooted in revolutionary politics, we’d be a bit more sympathetic to em.
 But as it stands, Luigi’s lone wolf killing is both tactically inept and ideologically confused.

 More broadly, we understand the struggle of people in the United $tates for more comprehensive healthcare.
 But rather than trying to secure healthcare for Amerikans only, why don’t we set our sights on securing healthcare for all people?
 Why should we advocate for petty reforms like getting earlier colonoscopies for middle-aged Amerikans when millions die each year in the Third World from easily-preventable diseases because of imperialist wealth extraction? or when U.$. weapons are used to murder doctors and bomb hospitals in Gaza?
 This is a topic comrades have written on before in relation to the Affordable Care Act(3), and it clearly remains relevant today.
 Even if we limit our scope to be within U.$. borders, the lack of healthcare that’s available for prisoners is a much more pressing issue than the reforms which the social fascists are seeking.
-For prison bureaucrats, it’s well documented how healthcare, and lack thereof, is used as a tool to punish and torture prisoners(4) rather than recognizing it as a constitutional right.
+It’s well documented how healthcare, and lack thereof, is used as a tool to punish and torture prisoners(4) rather than being recognized as a constitutional right.

 Circling back to the central topic of this article, the question still stands: will this shooting actually change anything about the healthcare industry?
 Almost certainly not.
 But it has provided an opportunity for the fascism of the labor aristocracy to rear its head in a particularly brazen fashion through the actions of Luigi Mangione.
 As the U.$. labor aristocracy is faced with political chaos both at-home and abroad, they will resist the ever-looming threat of proletarianization.
 Will they recover and maintain their position in the imperialist world system?
 Will the U.$. population come face-to-face with proletarianization as global inter-imperialist conflicts intensify?
 We cannot say which is the case.
 The only thing we are sure of is that the actions of Luigi Mangione have provided a unique insight into the political terrain we operate in within U.$. borders.
 As communists, we must harness this insight and use it to guide our political action so that we may empower the international proletariat in their struggle against capitalist-imperialism.
 The only path forward is revolution.